usenocturne/nocturne/README.md

 $ sudo ./setup_host_linux.sh
 ```

-Connect Car Thing to your computer, download and install [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/), open the app and create a new connection with the VNC Server Address of `raspberrypi.local` and the port `5900`.
+Connect Car Thing to your computer, download and install [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/), and open the app.
+Find the IP Address of your device and create a new connection with the VNC Server Address with the port `5900`.
+This should look something like `raspberrypi.local:5900`.
 Input `superbird` as the password.

 Right click the connection, navigate to `Properties`, then `Expert`, and set `Quality` to `High`, and ensure that `RelativePtr` is set to `False`.